To build community value by creating vibrant, accessible outdoor learning spaces to promote environmental literacy and native Iowa habitat.

 Why is support for outdoor learning environments so important in Iowa?

 A wide body of research demonstrates the important role of outdoor classrooms and education in child development, skill mastery, and educational success.
 Regular time outdoors can help young people’s social and physical development, fitness and motor skills, and creativity.
-For people al all ages, outdoor learning environments can help reduce stress and violence, support lifelong learning, and build environmental literacy and empathy.
+For people of all ages, outdoor learning environments can help reduce stress and violence, support lifelong learning, and build environmental literacy and empathy.

 Who is supporting this program?

 Major support for the Outdoor Learning Environments in Iowa project is provided by Iowa’s Living Roadway Trust Fund, based at the Iowa Department of Transportation.
-Other partners and sponsors of this program and the individual projects will depend on location and availability of resources.